126.96.36.199 The Need for Leaders to be Popular

 Perhaps unsurprisingly, leaders receive more attention in the media for their personalities than for their team-management skills.
-A leader’s public popularity and communication skills are important for the team as a whole to gain and retain power; this can tilt a political system towards personality politics (22.214.171.124) and it adversely affects the process for selecting leaders in both democratic and authoritarian political systems have less need for short-term popularity.
+A leader’s public popularity and communication skills are important for the whole team to gain and retain power.
+This is especially true in democracies; governments in authoritarian political systems have less need for short-term popularity.

 The focus on personal popularity is magnified by television, which enables voters to become increasingly familiar with the behaviour of leadership candidates.
 But the selection criteria for TV personalities do not match the job description for a good political leader, and some leaders want to win power just for its own sake: to feed their egos.
 Their endless search for popularity means that they set policy by reacting to newspaper headlines, which are not a reliable guide: